Winterlee1973/LadybugRealEstate/README.md

 npm run db:generate    # Generate migrations
 npm run db:migrate     # Run migrations
 npm run db:studio      # Open Drizzle Studio

+**Important Note for Supabase Database Updates:**
+Any database schema updates for Supabase should be performed by manually feeding SQL statements directly into the Supabase interface, rather than pushing changes via migrations.
+Generate the SQL statements using Drizzle Kit and then apply them manually.
 ```

 ## 🚀 Production Deployment